W8UPD/weeklynet/preamble.markdown

 123Hz and also on 443.1125MHz with a PL tone of 131.8Hz.

-The University of Akron Amateur Radio Club holds the Informational and Experimenter's Net every Tuesday night at 9pm EST. This is an open net, everyone with a valid amateur radio license can and is encouraged to join the net.
+The University of Akron Amateur Radio Club holds the Informational and Experimenter's Net every Tuesday night at 9pm eastern time.
+This is an open net, everyone with a valid amateur radio license can and is encouraged to join the net.

 This is an informal but directed net, so we ask that all calls come through net control.
 Please do not break or interrupt unless you have urgent or priority